Dutch Aviation Tax

 Dutch Aviation Tax applies to aircraft operators performing commercial or non-commercial flights from a Dutch airport.
 Exempt are aircraft with a MTOW of less than 8.616 tonnes (18,995 lbs).

 Several passenger exemptions apply.
-Amongst them the exemption of children under the age of two, flight crew on active duty, inactive flight crew being positioned to another airport, as well as transit and connecting passengers.
+Among them the exemption of children under the age of two, flight crew on active duty, inactive flight crew being positioned to another airport, as well as transit and connecting passengers.

 Obligations under the Dutch Aviation Tax scheme